programarivm/imagine/README.md

 Can you imagine?
 It is all about tuning with the forces in the universe that'll provide you with what you actually deserve, and vice versa.

-Imagine is an embeddable code snippet written in PHP that demonstrates how to transfer ethical trust through social money and the [Roll API](https://docs.tryroll.com/).
+Imagine is an embeddable code snippet written in PHP that demonstrates how to transfer ethical trust through social money and the [Roll API](https://docs.tryroll.com/) when paying for goods and services.
 Since PHP is widely used on the Internet the snippet can be easily revamped into multiple CMS and frameworks.
-It allows users to pay for goods and services, or reward anyone with ETHIC for their ethical impact on the post-COVID economy.

 ### Development